ML-D00M/urban-environment-eeg-analysis/README.md

 ### Running the Analysis

 1. Clone this repository
-2. [Add Instructions for accessing or simulating data]
+2. Clone the data (see below)
+3. In all scripts, replace the <your-path-to-data> placeholder for your actual paths to data
-3. Run the MATLAB scripts in numerical order (step1 through step7) in the `eeg_analysis/` folder
+4. Run the MATLAB scripts in numerical order (step1 through step7) in the `EEG_preprocessing_and_ISC_analysis_scripts/` folder
-4. Run the R scripts in the `statistical_analysis/` folder
+5. Run the R scripts in the `Statistical_analysis_scripts/` folder:
+  - first, the `Statistical_analysis_All_&_Frequency_bands.R` script - on the resulted data from the previous step (EEG and ISC)
+  - second, the `Statistical_analysis_Questionnaire.R` script on the questionnaire data (see below)

 ## Data

-Due to privacy concerns, the full dataset is not included in this repository.
-A sample dataset is provided in the `data/` folder for testing purposes.
-For access to the full dataset, please contact [your contact information].
+For access to the full dataset with fully anonymized EEG data and questionnaires data from our experiments, please use [this link](add_link_to_the_data).

 ## License